rdefeo/minesweeper/README.md

 When running the game, the following keyboard/mouse commands are available:
 - **left-click** : Uncover the selected cell
 - **right-click** : Set/Unset the flag
+- **s** : Solve the next move!
+Will either flag or click a cell based on two methods: a naive approach followed by a Gaussian elimination method that generates a reduced row echelon form of the equation matrix.
+From that matrix, simple solutions are determined.
+Requires sympy.
 - **r** : Restart the game
 - **ESC** / **q** : Quit the game
 - **,** / **.** : Decrease / Increase the Difficulty - restarts game